 The chart or graph widget allows generating colorful dynamic charts inside the learning module.
 The types of the charts currently available are pie chart, 3D pie chart, donut chart, horizontal bar chart, vertical bar chart, and line chart.
 The data for the chart comes from the variables inside the learning module.
 The values of these variables are passed to the widget that renders the chart.
 The developers can fully customize the chart design.
 This includes selecting the colors of each segment of the chart or graph, setting dimensions, providing captions, etc.

 The comparison chart widget is similar in functionality to the single chart widget, but it displays data in clusters, allowing for easy grouping and comparison.
 The users can create charts such as the column charts, stacked columns, bar charts, stacked bars, line graphs with sharp angles, line graphs with the angles smoothed out, dashed line graphs, and area charts.
 Similar to the single chart, the comparison chart can also be styled accordingly to the project needs, company style guide, etc.

-In this article we’ve covered the following Stencil widgets provided by Cluelabs: Location, Leaderboard, Dynamic Text Labels, Custom List, Single Chart or Graph, Comparison Chart.
+In this article, we’ve covered the following eLearning development tools offered by Cluelabs: Data Cloud, PDF Maker, Location, Leaderboard, Timer, Dynamic Text Labels, Custom List, Single Chart or Graph, Comparison Chart, Custom Progress Bar, Full Screen Mode, Custom Player for Storyline 360.
 If you are an eLearning developer or a learning experience designer interested in staying up-to-date in the eLearning field, feel free to experiment with these widgets to find ways to make them work for you and the unique needs of your organization.